Berkeley-MDes/tdf-fa23-liamhatakenaka/README.md

 # Liam Hatakenaka Weekly Report
 ## Technology Design Foundations - Fall 2023

+### Report 5 - Week of 9/28/2023

+### _Reflections_

+This week we have been slowly building up to project 2 and the directions in which we want to take it.
+I have been enjoying the pace at which we are familiarizing ourselves with the Photon before getting busy with its practical applications.
+Coming from a background where I rarely worked with hardware, I have appreciated the time to learn the very basics of what the Photon 2 is, how it works, and how we may apply it to our upcoming project.

+Last Thursday, Sudhu walked us through steps 7-11 of the Photon 2 set up tutorial.
+This was a great experience and really helped me understand how to use the Photon and a breadboard better.

+First was hello World, which was the first bit of online code we used to test if our Photon was on and working.
+It worked!
+And i was met with an endless string of "hello World"'s in my debug log.

+Next was blink, in which we commanded the Photon to blink the light located in the "D7" position.
+This was also relatively easy, given the code was readily avaiable.

+(photo of D7 light)

+After Blink, we connected our Photons to the bread board in order to try and blink an external LED.
+This took a bit more time for me than the previous tasks, as I had to understand where to connect each wire with respect to the positive and negative sides of each.
+Finally, I got it and ran the code and it lit up!

+(photo of LED lit up)

+Then, we were challenged to make the LED and the D7 light alternate.
+This was also relatively easy with the given code, but it was still very satisfying to see the lights alternating.
+I went into the code and played around with the timing of the lights, making them alternate faster and slower to see how it would react.

+(photos of them alternating)

+Lastly, we utilized an LDR (light dependent resistor) to create a sensor which would dictate the light's turning on and off.
+This was the coolest part of the day for me, as the Photon's abilities and practical applications started to become more clear and tangible.
+After attaching the sensor and opening the code, I changed a few things around, telling it to light up any time the values in the debug log exceeded 3000.

+What I got was an LED that would remain off under the normal light of the Jacobs 310 classroom...

+(photos of light off)

+...then on when I shined my phone flashlight at it.

+(photo of light on and debug log)

+Overall, this was a great experience in getting my feet wet with the Photon 2 and its basic abilities.

+### _Speculations_

+While much of it went over my head,

 ### Report 4 - Week of 9/21/2023

 ### _Reflections_